For Authors|For Editors|For Reviewers

 Editorial

-An editorial is usually a short article written by an editor or invited author on a certain topic, without an abstract.
+An editorial is usually a short article written by an Editor or invited author on a certain topic, without an abstract.
 The content is mainly presented in the form of introduction, summary, and commentary, which can be continuous text or divided into sections.
 It is usually used to reflect a certain viewpoint, with independent and complete conclusions, and should not include unpublished research data.

 Case report